stfc/PSyclone/doc/developer_guide/coding-style.rst

 for all text following the directive (until the end of the current file).
 It is recommended to have at most one ``highlight`` directive in a file and to avoid switching default languages several times within a file.
-Having a default language set in a file allow to use the very convenient shortcut notation "::".
+Having a default language set in a file allow use of the very convenient shortcut notation "::".
 Note that the "::" will be replaced with a single ":" if the previous character is not a space::